Why house plants improve your mood and your living conditions

 Many house plants have air-purifying qualities, which help reduce pollution and toxins in the air.
 Here are some of our favorites:

 Philodendrons help to filter formaldehyde, which may be present in your home due to building materials such as woods, glues, and fibreglass materials.
-When present in the air at high enough levels, formaldehyde may result in itchy eyes, skin irritation, burning throat and nausea.
-In order to get the full health benefits of philodendrons, place them in every 100 metres of living space, then let them do their thing.
+When present in the air at high enough levels, formaldehyde may result in itchy eyes, skin irritation, and nausea.

 To help your philodendron grow healthily and happily, keep it in a well-lit spot, and don’t overwater.
 They only really need watered once the soil on top of the plant has dried up.
 You should have your philodendron thriving in no time.

-Not only beautiful in nature, the Peace Lily is known for removing harmful toxins in the air that come from acetone and alcohol from particular products in your home.
+Not only beautiful in nature, the Peace Lily is known for removing harmful toxins in the air that come from acetone and alcohol.
 Nail polish remover, varnishes, paints and other substances contain acetone that can result in headaches, lack of coordination and low energy levels.
 While removing these toxins, Peace lilies also help to add moisture to the air, making it better for breathing and respiratory health.

 Mood Boosting Benefits: